LilaGuill/news/README.md

 Netlify provide a easy way to execute server-side code without having to run a dedicated server thanks to the lambda functions.
 These functions are stored in the functions file in the project.

-For more informations about the lamba function : https://docs.netlify.com/functions/overview/
+For more informations about the lamba functions : https://docs.netlify.com/functions/overview/

+In your front you just have to call your function :

 ```
-// then in your front you just have to call your function :
 const res = await axios.get("/.netlify/functions/getNews")
 ```